3 omnichannel strategies to minimise the impact of the COVID-19 crisis

 You should take advantage of carriers who continue to provide a service and adapt your Delivery Promise, for example, offering only standard delivery if your express logistics operator is no longer available.

-Showing solidarity with and minimizing the risk of exposure to the virus for your staff and carriers is essential.
+Showing solidarity with and minimising the risk of exposure to the virus for your staff and carriers is essential.
 You can do this by offering a deferred delivery: your online store is accessible, customers pay for their items, the stock is put aside and shipping is guaranteed at the end of the lockdown or confinement period.